 - Stomach pain

-- Preoccupation with food
+- Thinking about food

 There is no right or wrong way to feel hunger.
 If you’re really not sure what hunger feels like to you, it’s time to tune in.
 When you’ve gone a period of time without eating and you smell or see a really tasty food, how does that make you feel?
 Some people have health conditions or are taking medications that may interfere with their hunger signals.
 It doesn’t mean your body is broken.
 We are all different and intuitive eating is a highly personalized approach that can be adapted to a variety of situations and conditions.